udevbe/greenfield/compositor-module/demo-webapp/README.md

 - `yarn install`
-- `yarn build`
 - `yarn start`

-The demo-compositor will now be able to download & launch this demo webapp.
+The demo-compositor will now be able to launch this demo webapp.